Actyx/Actyx/web/developer.actyx.com/docs/pond/fish-parameters/on-event.md

 ActyxOS uses a specialized mechanism called [Lamport Clock](https://en.wikipedia.org/wiki/Lamport_timestamp) to sort events.
 Effectively this works like sorting by time, only better.
-Sorting by wall clock time would run into issues when clocks on devies are off: It would require a robust NTP setup to keep time in sync.
+Sorting by wall clock time would run into issues when clocks on devices are off: It would require a robust NTP setup to keep time in sync.

-Lamport timestamps word independant from device time.
-They also do a good job of preserving a useful, logical order when network partitions happen.
+Lamport timestamps work independently from device time.
+They also do a good job of preserving a useful, logical order even when network partitions happen.

 In the rare case that lamport timestamp of two events should be identical, other factors are used to decide on a consistent ordering.
 Ultimately, the ordering of `eventId` (inside `metadata`) is